kyma-project/test-infra/docs/prow/crier.md

 kubectl create secret generic slack-token --from-literal=token="{ACCESS_TOKEN}"
 ```

-Furthermore, to make this token available to Crier, mount the `slack-token` Secret as a volume and set the `--slack-token-file` flag in the deployment spec.
+Furthermore, to make this token available to Crier, mount the `slack-token` Secret as a volume and set the `--slack-token-file` flag in the deployment spec:

 ```yaml
 apiVersion: apps/v1